-Top speed is 60 km/h, thanks to their long thin legs and lightweight frames.
+The top speed is 60 km/h, thanks to their long thin legs and lightweight frames.
 However, they know that a hunt is more a marathon than a sprint.

 They literally run their target to exhaustion.
 Nipping and tearing at the fleeing victim helps to exhaust it further.

 Africa’s nicest social animal

-When a kill is made the big male dines first, followed by the females, then the other males get the scraps.
+When a kill is made, the big male dines first, followed by the females, then the other males get the scraps.

 And amazingly, pack members take care of the old and the sick, right up until the day they die!
-Subordinate females nurse any dog who isn’t weak enough to leave the den, including regurgitating food for them.
+Subordinate females nurse any dog who isn’t strong enough to leave the den, including regurgitating food for them.

 The canines won’t risk taking food back to the den as it puts their young at risk from predators.

 Interbreeding, not in-breeding

 Instead, young same-sex groups leave the pack to join with small groups of the opposite sex, thus forming a new pack.

-Interestingly, wild dogs will emigrate far away if they come back into the presence of their opposite sex parent.
+Interestingly, wild dogs will emigrate far away if they come back into the presence of their opposite-sex parent.